 Our Back to Health campaign

-Our Back to Health campaign was launched in March 2022 with a simple idea and an ambitious goal - to help one million people across the UK to wait well, get well, recover well, and live well, through the support of volunteers.
+Our three-year Back to Health campaign was launched in March 2022 with a simple idea and an ambitious goal - to help people across the UK to wait well, get well, recover well, and live well.

 Age positive 1

-To achieve our goal, we have encouraged and supported health and care organisations to create high-impact volunteering opportunities at scale that will help one million people to get more support in hospital, and in their community and at home.
+In achieving our goal, we have exceeded the milestone of 'one million people reached' through supporting healthcare organisations to create high-impact volunteering opportunities at scale that will help individuals to get more support in hospital, in their community, and at home.

-Through our Back to Health campaign, we have so far supported
+Through our Back to Health campaign, we supported

 patients and service users